 Big southern bluefin tuna have been taken off the West Coast of New Zealand’s South Island while drift fishing fillet baits in a burley trail.
-This method has proven successfully in as bluefin follow hoki trawl nets to the surface.
+This method has proven successful as bluefin follow Hoki trawl nets to the surface.

 Bluefin tuna are taken by anglers trolling Hexheads, Konaheads and Rapalas in offshore waters out from Westport and Greymouth.
 Strikes are more likely on tuna when lures are trolled on monofilament leaders instead of wire.